-8 Conclusions
+9 Conclusions

 We have presented an AOSE-based approach for modeling autonomous and autonomic properties of the system.
 The approach supports models at different levels of abstraction.
-We also presented a technique for composing these models in order to obtain a particular structural organization.
-We used this technique to compose those models involved in a new policy and to deploy the resultant model onto the running system.
+We have also presented a technique for composing these models in order to obtain a particular structural organization.
+We have used this technique to compose those models involved in a new policy and to deploy the resultant model on the running system.
+We have also shown our first results regarding the implementation of a CASE tool that implements the techniques described in this paper.

-The main advantage is that, as models are developed at different levels of abstraction, we can specify policies for autonomous and autonomic systems at different levels of abstraction.
+The main advantage of this approach is that, as models are developed at different levels of abstraction, we can specify policies for autonomous and autonomic systems at different levels of abstraction.
 As these models allow for the abstraction of "intelligent behaviors" since the procedures carried out inside an interaction can be described internally by means of neural networks, fuzzy logic, etc., this allows us to specify policies over these kinds of implementations.
-Finally, although this approach has not been implemented yet, it seems quite promising and we plan to integrate it into our R2D2C [6], which has been successfully used to specify policies for autonomic systems using constrained natural language [26].
-Future work will include the use of ontologies and traceability diagrams, that illustrate constraints on the subset of natural language that we can use.
+Thus, a human designer, not expert in the details of the implementation, may easily modify the system while maintaining its integrity.